 Perlite is a glassy raw material which, when heated in a furnace, pops like popcorn and expands by up to 20 times in volume into a white or pale coloured low density material.

-According to the United States Geological Survey, 520,000 tonnes of raw perlite was mined in the USA and 590,000 used in 2017 with some material imported, primarily from Greece.
+According to the United States Geological Survey (“USGS”), 560,000 tonnes of raw perlite was mined in the USA in 2018 with most material used internally and some material imported, primarily from Greece.
+USGS reports show a 12% annual rise in US consumption in 2018 and a 22% rise over 2015.
 China is the world’s largest producer with most of its production consumed internally.

 The Company is a member of the Perlite Institute.
 For more information on perlite see: https://www.perlite.org/library/